If life in danger call Triple Zero 000

 To volunteer at your nearest Lifeline Centre or Lifeline shop, please contact your local Lifeline Centre to find out more about becoming a volunteer.

 Our service operates 24/7 to meet the demand of our help seekers.
-The service experiences key peak times.
-Volunteers are currently required in the high impact and critical impact times and days shown in the table below.
-As you are considering volunteering with Lifeline, we would appreciate you considering these times and days to ensure our service continue to serve our help seekers in these key peak times.
+The service experiences key peak times, during the evenings and on weekends.
+When considering volunteering with Lifeline, we would appreciate you considering these times to ensure our service continues to serve our help seekers in these key peak times.

 Other ways to get involved